-Any item that requires refrigeration will only be permitted for immediate consumption at the visit.
+Any item that requires refrigeration will only be permitted for consumption at the visit.
 These items cannot be stored at ward level and cannot be shared during high supervision visits.

-Any items that are not consumed during the visit will be disposed of or given back to you to take away.
+Any items that are not consumed during the visit will be disposed of or given to the visitor to take away.